naluconcepcion/peep/README.md

 To get things working with firebase, obtain a copy of google-services.json from Shihao

+A debugger console is useful.
+Open it up with `ctrl + m` once you're in the app screen.

 ### Ubuntu Dev

 You'll need to have a terminal open and run: